ghbrown/branchless/README.md

 If you would like to contribute tests for an open source language or suggest new kinds of tests, feel free to open an issue.
 Instructions for adding a new language are in [`CONTRIBUTING.md`](https://github.com/ghbrown/branchless/blob/main/CONTRIBUTING.md).

-If you want to contribute, and are looking for language suggestions, consider:
+If you want to contribute and are looking for language suggestions please consider:
-- JavaScript
 - Java
 - C#
 - Go